 Ethical leadership is a timely contemporary issue that deserves further scientific attention.
-Works of literature in leadership have used sophisticated models, empirical investigations, theoretical development, and research advancement to obtain great leadership compositions (Stogdill, 1974; Rush, Thomas, & Lord, 1977; House, Wright, & Aditya, 1997).
+Literature on leadership has used sophisticated models, empirical investigations, theoretical development, and research advancement to obtain great leadership compositions (Stogdill, 1974; Rush, Thomas, & Lord, 1977; House, Wright, & Aditya, 1997).
 Studies of leadership have been vast through the investigation of leadership styles such as transformative, democratic and charismatic styles leadership with the aims of effectiveness for organisational success (Lok & Crawford, 2004; Hoel et al., 2010; Muresan et al., 2010).
 Ethical leadership is one of the important styles for the organisation to have a conducive working environment (Demirtas & Akdogan, 2015).

-Ethical leadership provides the virtues of honesty and truthfulness, whereas the adverse virtues are corruption, immorality and dishonesty (Velasquez et al., 2015).
-Trust is a crucial factor in motivating employees towards achieving the corporate philanthropy goals of enabling firms (Abdillah, Anita, & Zakaria, 2021).
-These are all the principal parts of the principles of ethics, the values that come from the current state of belief and acceptable conduct of the present society (Paine, 1994).
+Ethical leadership provides honesty and truthfulness, whereas the adverse virtues are corruption, immorality and dishonesty (Velasquez et al., 2015).
+Trust is a crucial factor in motivating employees to achieve enabling firms' corporate philanthropy goals (Abdillah, Anita, & Zakaria, 2021).
+These are all the principles of ethics, the values that come from the current state of belief and acceptable conduct of the present society (Paine, 1994).
 Corrupt leadership is the opposite of ethical leadership.
-Leaders are faced with the possibility of dirty hands, which are events where interventions are made to the leader that will compromise their moral principle (Calhoun, 2004).
-Corrupt leaders influence the environment's moral judgement by doing ethical practices a normative experience (Ashforth & Anand, 2003).
+Leaders are faced with the possibility of dirty hands, in which interventions are made to the leader that will compromise their moral principles (Calhoun, 2004).
+Corrupt leaders influence the environment's moral judgement by making ethical practices a normative experience (Ashforth & Anand, 2003).
 These are reasons that studies on leadership are in demand, as they would be able to change the effectiveness or behaviours of an organisation.

 Internal control systems assure users that their objectives are met effectively and efficiently (COSO, 2013a).
-The employees must adhere to these systems of control, and the leaders have to shoulder the trust of the stakeholders in ensuring that these control systems are followed by the employees (Lather et al., 2009).
+The employees must adhere to these systems of control, and the leaders have to shoulder the stakeholders' trust in ensuring that the employees follow these control systems (Lather et al., 2009).
 The roles of leaders have always been multi-functional in their quest to determine the organisation's success.
 Various leadership style studies have shown that the behaviour and style of leadership will affect the success of the organisation in achieving its mission and designated profit.

-Internal control systems assure the organisation will achieve the set operational objectives (Kendrick, 2000; Badara & Saidin, 2013; Zahari, Said, & Arshad, 2019).
+Internal control systems ensure that the organisation will achieve the set operational objectives (Kendrick, 2000; Badara & Saidin, 2013; Zahari, Said, & Arshad, 2019).
 The common framework used in evaluating internal control systems is the COSO framework, established by the Committee of Sponsoring Organisation (COSO) of the Treadway Commission (COSO, 2016).
-The COSO model states that internal control is the process of the organisation determined by the leaders to achieve a common objective (Maycock, 2011).
-Studies often state that when there are weak internal control systems, there are risks of the occurrence of corrupt behaviour (Bowrin, 2004; Yurniwati & Rizaldi, 2015).
+The COSO model states that internal control is the organisation's process determined by the leaders to achieve a common objective (Maycock, 2011).
+Studies often state that there are risks of corrupt behaviour when there are weak internal control systems (Bowrin, 2004; Yurniwati & Rizaldi, 2015).
 The tone at the top or leaders is often responsible for ensuring sufficient control for the organisation to achieve its goals (Staicu, Tatomir, & Lincă, 2013).
 They can shape the organisation based on their leadership values.
-The main purpose of the study is to investigate whether ethical leadership would affect internal control systems.